GKJose/Smart_Symbolic_Graphing_Calculator/README.md

-<h1 align="center">Smart Graphing Calculator </h1>
+<h1 align="center"><b>Smart Graphing Calculator </b></h1>

-## UHCL Senior Projects Group 2
+<h2 align="center"><b>UHCL Senior Projects Group 2</b></h2>

 <p align="center">
 <img src="media/SSGC_Graphing.gif" width="50%">
 </p>

 **Greetings!** This is the repository for our Smart Symbolic Graphing Calculator.
 Written in C/C++, this project utilizes [LVGL](https://github.com/lvgl/lvgl) and [Giac](https://www-fourier.ujf-grenoble.fr/~parisse/giac.html) to create a free and open source and extensible symbolic calculator that is able to used in both testing environments and general calculation applications.
+Websocket communication is done using the [easywsclient](https://github.com/dhbaird/easywsclient) library.
+JSON manipulation is made possible by the [JSON for Modern C++](https://github.com/nlohmann/json) and [json-schema-validator](https://github.com/pboettch/json-schema-validator) libraries.

 Some of the algorithmic implementations, such as plotting and optimal tick generation, were gathered and translated from the [Julia Programming Language](https://github.com/JuliaLang/julia) into C++.